 Why We Love National Custodian Day

-It gives us a time to show our appreciation
+It gives us a chance to show our appreciation

-Being a custodian can often be a thankless job, so that's why it's important to take the time to show your appreciation to the custodians you know on National Custodian Day.
-We get to reap the benefits of custodians' hard work on a nearly daily basis, so it's about time we thank them for all that they do.
+Being a custodian is sometimes a thankless job.
+That's why it's important on National Custodian Day to take the time to show your appreciation to the custodians you know.
+We get to reap the benefits of their hard work on a near daily basis, so it's about time we thank them for all that they do.

 It encourages us to be a little extra clean

-Having a restroom stocked with soap and toilet paper may be something that is taken for granted on a daily basis, but National Custodian Day makes us stop and appreciate these little details.
-The next time you walk through the office and notice that the ground isn't littered with staples and small scraps of paper, remember that a custodian was there taking care of the mess for you.
+Having a restroom stocked with soap and toilet paper may be something that's taken for granted on a daily basis.
+National Custodian Day makes us stop and appreciate these little details.
+The next time you walk through the office and notice that the ground isn't littered with staples and small scraps of paper, remember that a custodian was there taking care of the mess for you!